NiranjanNlc/NiranjanNlc/README.md

 🛠 Modified the response handling for HTTP exceptions.
 🔄 Transfered the about us section into MVVM framework
-🔧 Fixed the bug of profile photo not visible after changing theme
+🔧 Fixed the bug of profile photo not visible after changing theme 🔄 Transfered the  set up UPI section from xml to jetpack compose

 #### [Mifos Mobile wallet](https://github.com/openMF/mobile-wallet/pulls?q=is%3Apr+author%3Aniranjannlc+is%3Aclosed+)
 📱  Migrated core module model from java to Kotilin data class